Brum Radio have created some of the most essential podcasts for small businesses, including this weekly chat with some amazing guests.

 This fascinating podcast sees Stephen Willson, Associate Professor at Birmingham City University (BCU), speak to leaders from a variety of sectors.

-The podcast, now in its second series, covers topics including mental health, the challenges of keeping a small company dynamic, and the pros and cons of digitisation.
+The podcast, which recently aired its third series, covers topics including mental health, the challenges of keeping a small company dynamic, and the pros and cons of digitisation.

 “This podcast should help managers configure their organisations, so they can get the most contribution from these positions,” Willson said in a previous interview.